jasonnam/Navajo-Swift/README.md

 ## Installation

-Just copy the file 'Navajo.swift' to your project.
+Just copy the file 'Navajo.swift' into your project.

 ## Usage